The Pink Poodle

-The Pink Poodle was an iconic motel in Surfers Paradise, Queensland, Australia.
+The Pink Poodle was a motel in Surfers Paradise, Queensland, Australia.
 It was located on the corner of Fern Street and the Gold Coast Highway.
 Although no longer extant, its signage remains and is listed on the Gold Coast Local Heritage Register.

 History

 The Pink Poodle was built in 1967 and features a neon sign of a pink poodle.
 Many felt it was synonymous with the "glitzy" allure of the Gold Coast and it was frequently used as an image to depict the Gold Coast.
 The motel was demolished in 2004 but the sign was preserved and relocated a short distance to 18 Fern Street.
 A bar and restaurant in the new development that replaced it bears the name "The Pink Poodle".

 In 2005, the National Trust of Queensland nominated the sign to be one of Queensland's Heritage Icons.

 In 2015, the signage appeared on a postage stamp issued by Australia Post as part of its Signs of the Times series.